craftercms/docs/source/system-administrators/activities/debugging-maven-issues.rst

    |

+This means your application is using an external HTTP repository URL.

 To disable blocking of external HTTP repositories, in the Maven settings (located in ``${maven.home}/conf/settings.xml`` or ``${user.home}/.m2/settings.xml``), the following entry must be removed/commented out:

    .. code-block:: xml